FiddleINC/topartists/README.md

 ## Contributing

 Don't hesitate to create a pull request.
 Every contribution is appreciated.
 In development you can start the tests by calling `npm test`.
-Checkout our [contribution README](https://github.com/JoeKarlsson/movie-script-scraper/blob/master/CONTRIBUTING.md) for more info.

 TLDR;